PREGNANCY, BABIES & PETS

 If you wish to keep your cat out of the entire room where your baby will sleep, then you will probably need to attach a fly‐screen door to the room, so you can keep your cat out, but still keep an eye on your sleeping baby.
 The sooner you set up your baby’s sleeping area and put in place these physical boundaries, the sooner your cat will get used to them.

 Behavioural boundaries are about setting expectations about how you want your cat to behave once the baby arrives.
 For example, if your cat is used to sitting on your lap whilst you are relaxing on the couch, you may want to start getting him used to sitting beside you instead.
 This is so when you are sitting and feeding or cradling your newborn, your cat does not try and crowd your space and get in your way.
-Encouraging him to sit beside you before the baby comes, will prepare him for the fact that your lap no longer exclusively belongs to him!
+Encouraging them to sit beside you before the baby comes, will prepare them for the fact that your lap no longer exclusively belongs to them!

 BRINGING BABY HOME